syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 {% endtabs %}

-Run the application to render the following output.
+Executing the above code renders the following output.

 ![Xamarin Forms Chat Typing indicator](Styles_images/TypingIndicator.png)

 ## Time break view styling

-You can applies the styling for the time break view elements by setting the various time break view key and values in resource dictionary.
+You can style the elements of the time break view by setting values to the in-built keys of the time break view in resource dictionary.

 <table>
 <tr>